Elegy (The Twilight Zone)

-"Elegy" is episode 20 of the American television anthology series The Twilight Zone.
-It originally aired on February 19, 1960 on CBS.
+"Elegy" is the twentieth episode of the American television anthology series The Twilight Zone.
+It originally aired on February 19, 1960, on CBS.
+The episode was based on a short story by Charles Beaumont published in the February 1953 issue of Imagination: Stories of Science and Fantasy.

 Opening narration

 Plot

 In September 2185, while on a routine geological mission, astronauts Meyers, Webber, and Kirby land their spaceship on a remote asteroid 655 million miles away from Earth after running low on fuel.
 They find that the atmosphere and gravity are identical to Earth's.
 Opening the hatch to the spaceship, they find they have landed near a farm.
 They initially think they have traveled back in time, due to the old tractor they find, although they notice that there are two suns in the sky.
 They find a farmer gazing off into the distance and try to get his attention, but realize he is just a statue.

-They hear band music in the distance, and follow it to a town to find the music is being played on a speaker; the band is also just statues.
+They hear band music in the distance, and follow it to a town to find the music is being played on a speaker; the band members are also just statues.
 The astronauts are disturbed by their surroundings as everything and everyone is eerily motionless.
 They hypothesize that time may pass at a different rate, but a nearby grandfather clock without hands leads them to believe that time passes normally and that there is some other reason for everyone's motionlessness.
 They are further confused as the statues appear to feel like flesh, or something similar to it.
-They decide they split up to explore it.
+They decide to split up to explore it.
 One astronaut finds an odd beauty contest where an unattractive woman has been crowned the winner.
 After the astronaut departs, a man in the audience turns and smiles.